Policy Details | |||

 Starting on learning aims up to and including Level 2 (excluding English, Maths) who are unemployed, employed or self-employed will not be required to pay fees.

 Evidence of income including salary and benefits must be provided at enrolment or by no later than 2 weeks after the course start date.
-Benefit evidence must be on the appropriate benefit office form or headed paper, addressed to or in the name of the person claiming the waiver and be dated within three months of enrolment.
-If evidence is not available students may be asked to sign a declaration to confirm eligibility a fee waiver.
+Universal Credit Statements used to evidence earnings must be on the appropriate benefit office form or headed paper, addressed to or in the name of the person claiming the waiver and be dated within three months of the start date of the course.
+Students will also be required to sign a declaration to confirm eligibility.

 Students enrolling on a Level 3 Adult offer qualification included on the eligibility list as approved for funding, whose gross annual income is below the Earnings Threshold of £25,000 will not be required to pay a fee.